 Center for Latino Achievement and Success in Education

-Using a multidimensional, cultural-historical framework focused on reducing academic achievement gaps, while promoting strong bicultural identities and resilience for culturally and linguistically diverse students, CLASE provides:
+Using a multidimensional, cultural-historical framework focused on reducing academic achievement gaps while promoting strong bicultural identities and resilience for culturally and linguistically diverse students, CLASE provides:

-- Outreach support through mentoring/tutoring
+- Outreach support through mentoring/presentations

 - Program support in developing a pipeline to post-secondary education